 - Transits between VTL countries on non-VTL flights are allowed prior to taking a VTL flight to Singapore

-- Complete a COVID-19 PCR test on arrival in Singapore (children 2 or under in the calendar year of arrival are exempt)
+- Complete a supervised COVID-19 ART test within 24 hours of arrival in Singapore, at a QTC/CTC facility, and self-isolate until a negative result is received (children 2 or under in the calendar year of arrival are exempt)

 * Returning Singapore Citizens and Permanent Residents who are fully vaccinated will automatically qualify and will not need to apply for a VTP in order to travel under the VTL.

 Overall, two COVID-19 tests are required – one ART / PCR before departure and one ART within 24 hours of arrival.